punkbrwstr/pynto/README.md

-## pynto: Data analysis in Python using a concatenative paradigm
+## pynto: Data analysis in Python using the concatenative paradigm

 ## Introduction